build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     sourceStage.addAction(githubSourceAction);
 ```

-Onto the `Build` stage.
-We are actually not building anything, rather we are testing the code.
-In this stage we are running unit tests against our code (which we will set up later), and if successful it continues along to the next next stage.
+On to the `Build` stage: we are not actually building anything, but rather testing the code.
+In this stage, we are running unit tests against our code (which we will set up later), and if successful, it continues along to the next next stage.

 ```typescript
     // Build Action